spawnmarvel/quickguides/azure/README.md

 #### Apply and manage tags on resources

 * Tags are metadata elements that can be applied to resources, can be used for tracking resources: vm's, and associate to a dept. for billing and reporting.
+* Subscriptions, resource groups and resources
+* * the only resource that we cannot apply a tag and lock is the Management Group

 #### Manage resource groups